-Ginny finds brains fascinating, and loves to share her enthusiasm with others.
-Neuroscience and psychology are rapidly developing fields, with new discoveries being made every day, which makes them the perfect topic to excite young people’s curiosity.
-Her shows are packed with interactive demos and illusions to get the whole audience thinking differently about how their brains work.
+Neuroscience and psychology are rapidly developing fields, with new discoveries being made every day, so this makes them the perfect topics to excite young people’s curiosity.
+Our Braintertainer’s shows are packed with interactive demos and illusions to get the whole audience thinking differently about how their brains work.
+The presenters she works with are hand-selected for both their psychology/ neuroscience knowledge (holding at least a masters in the subject) and their stage presence and enthusiasm.

 “Fantastic event.
 Superbly well thought out ways of integrating the audience.
 Lovely and knowledgeable presenter.”